Tergel74/gpt-integration-starter/README.md

 This project is open source and available under the [MIT License](LICENSE).

+**What this means:**

+-   ✅ Free to use for personal and commercial projects
+-   ✅ Modify and distribute as you wish
+-   ✅ No warranty or liability
+-   ✅ Just keep the license notice in copies

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to: